Founder, Outreach Lead

 Founder, Creative Lead

 Scott graduated from the North Carolina School of the Arts with a degree in cinematography.
 He has shot and produced documentary television shows for National Geographic, Red Bull, ABC, Discovery Channel and more.
 He is also a photographer whose commercial work includes posters for films shown at the Cannes, Sundance, and Berlin film festivals.
-His fine art photography has been shown in galleries across the country and is in private and corporate collections.
+His fine art photography has been shown in galleries across the country and is in private, corporate, & museum collections.
 He has been a guest lecturer at both the college and high school level, and recently completed an artist in residency program at the McColl Center for Art+Innovation.

 My whole life I’ve been looking for something.